Arts OutWest’s ARTS RESTART is a series of projects and activities happening across the Central West in the first four months of 2021.

 Contribution to the project management of this new activity in Blayney.
 This project has received major annual funding from FRRR.
 Read more About Platform Arts Hub

 Supporting documentation and staging costs for the multi-arts project in Lithgow.
-This project has received project funding from the Australia Council for the Arts and builds on the work done in the Garden of the Mind project.
+This project has received project funding from the Australia Council for the Arts (for Trybal Productions, auspiced by Arts OutWest) and builds on the work done in the Garden of the Mind project.

 6. Small local projects